diaztunjano/airbnb-clone/guide.md

   - Instead of using normal html `<img src="image.jpg"/>`, we use Next.js `import Image from "next/image"`; because it optimizes the image into webp format which is smaller and faster to load.
 We need to create *next.config.js* file and write the source from where the image is being loaded.

 - **Static Rendering:**
   - When including `async function getStaticProps()`, it tells Next.js to do server rendering.
 Normally, User get the React Bundle when entering the website.
 Next.js introduces a server between the user and React.
 First, the user makes a request to the Next.js server and it sends only the components that the website needs.
-With Server Side Rendering, everytime the user requests a site, it reloads from zero but it is still faster than regular React bundle.
+With Server Side Rendering, it loads the app before it reaches to the user, so it is faster than regular React bundle.
+  - With `async function getServerSideProps()`, every single time the user comes to the search page it rebuilds the page per request.
+With Static, it loads when the page is deployed and when the user logs in it is already loaded.
+Downside is that maybe this can get outdated quickly, where as with ServerSide it doesn't happen.

 ***